DracoGriffin/DG_Mods/DracoDogMod/README.md

 - Adjusted dog stats.

 - Removed breeding due to vanilla breeding ability [no longer manual, but automatic.
 May want to kennel dogs to replenish supply].

+#### 0.4a

+- Added CLIMB to qualified dogs that have LEAP.

+- Removed breeding explanation from README.